on-device-ml/llamaratti/README.md

 ## Using Models in llamaratti

-The llamaratti Obj-C app uses a known models array in the wrapper to validate the files being loaded.
+Llamaratti uses a "known models" array in the wrapper to validate the files being loaded.
 This array is initialized in the initArrays() method.
 You can add new models to this array as needed:

 <pre>
 1. Select the ▲ button in the bottom center of the screen to load a model pair.<br>